kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 {{{since "1.0.0"}}}

-Returns a boolean indicating if filters exist for an index-collection pair
+Returns a boolean indicating if filters exist for an index-collection pair.

 **Arguments**